 Intuitively, the matrix 2-norm measures the greatest action achievable by applying A to x.
 A = UΣV*, where U and V are orthogonal matrices and Σ is a non-negative diagonal matrix.
 This is the full singular value decomposition of A. If A is hermitian, then U = V. Basically, A is equivalent to an orthonormal basis change (U) followed by scaling (Σ) and another orthonormal basis change (V).
-The L^2 norm of a vector is roughly equivalent to the "energy" of a discrete signal in a signal processing sense:
+The L^2 norm of a vector is equivalent to the "energy" of a discrete signal in a signal processing sense up to a power:

 L^2 norm of vector: (xTx)1/2